 As a Pole who moved to the UK in the middle of tabloid hysteria against Central and Eastern Europeans, Nowicki can — to some extent — relate to the feeling of unwarranted rhetoric and discrimination.
 He shares Omolo’s view that Poles might be unfamiliar with their history, adding that the Polish state tends to dismiss anything associated with communism, including the former ties with African countries and citizens.

-“You have to understand that it was a really difficult transition from communism since 1989.
+“You have to understand that it was a really difficult transition from communism after 1989.
 Poland still hasn’t healed from that today.
 For Poles, communism is bad.
 Even if some things were better — perhaps, maybe — they weren’t.
 Because that was communists, communists did that and did this.
 Yes they did.
 What they did to the country was difficult, it put Poland in a difficult situation.
 There were repressions, there were all these bad things.
 But there was, for example, this co-existence with African people as well.
-And from this, today, we could learn.
+And from that, today, we could learn.
 Especially now, it’s pertinent to discuss these ideas of inclusion.
 I think that’s why the Afro PRL exhibition is important, because it brings something to the discourse about otherness and how to deal with that.”